Mind Mirror EEG

 a reduced level in both.
 This disadvantage is balanced by the fact that a signal lying between two filters will not be lost.

 These machines and filter frequencies were the basis of the early work in "consciousness" research by C Maxwell (Max) Cade and its more recent development by Anna Wise.
-The analogue filters proved to be uniquely suited to this application because the optimum bandwidth of each one can be easily chosen.

 Brain rhythms respond in both amplitude and frequency to changing thought patterns.
 Indeed if any frequency is very stable, it seems to indicate a rigid thought pattern which can manifest as a seizure.
-Our work suggests, for example, that the alpha frequency of a well-developed subject (someone who is very good at what they do) may average 9Hz but may be varying between 7 and 10Hz.
+Cade & Blundell's work suggests, for example, that the alpha frequency of a well-developed subject (someone who is very good at what they do) may average 9Hz but may be varying between 7 and 10Hz.
 This seemed to be true of all the subjects who excelled: what they excelled at did not seem to be important.
 They could be yoga teachers, television presenters or healers.

 FFT Analysis of Brainwaves

-We are often asked why we do not use Fast Fourier Transforms (FFT), which are easy to implement in computer software.
+In the early days there was a lot of discussion about the using Fast Fourier Transforms (FFT), which are easy to implement in computer software.
 Due to the way it functions, this method gives a different pattern to that seen on the Mind Mirror and is not very responsive to the grouping of bands of frequencies known as the beta, alpha, theta and delta responses for a variety of reasons.

 The signal to be analyzed must be of a higher frequency than the sampling window time, i.e., a delta signal of 1Hz cannot be captured (a change of the signal in 1 second) by a sampling window which lasts one second without gross errors occurring.
 Any system with 1Hz window will be inaccurate below about 3 or 4 Hz.